-Even though Verona is famous for tragical Romeo & Juliet of Shakespeare, what I remember from that holiday are pumpkin ravioli, pecorino cheese, tiramisu, lake Garda, stunning architecture and opera.
+Even though Verona is known for tragical Romeo & Juliet of Shakespeare, what I remember from that holiday are pumpkin ravioli, pecorino cheese, tiramisu, lake Garda, stunning architecture and opera.
 Yes, Italian opera!
 Is so easy to keep finding reasons to return to Italy, right?!

 My first visit in Italy was years ago, with a trip up north in Venice and Verona in the Veneto area.
 I was there at the invitation of my friend Jessica, who was working back than at the Arena di Verona.
 We arrived at Piazza Bra, largest Piazza and saw Aida de Verdi.
 Was perfect.

 - Recommend dinner reservations at Osteria Giulietta e Romeo (Corso Sant’Anastasia, 27, 37121 Verona).
 Is where I ordered the memorable pumpkin ravioli

 - Must have an aperitivo & antipasti in the center of Verona as a light dinner

 - Visit at Castelvecchio (The Old Castle)

 - Tickets at Aida in Verona, summer 2020 at Arena di Verona

 - Trip to Lake Garda

 - Fine, a stop of the books at Casa di Giulietta (Juliet’s House)